Skip to main content

 Camping is allowed*, but not near the huts.
 We require that campsites be:

-• At least 1/4 mile from any of the Huts
+• At least 1/4 mile from any of the huts

 • At least 250 feet from lakes or streams